Is There a 12 Month Sleep Regression?

 - Bring in the experts – if your little one has never been a good sleeper and this regression has made it even worse, it may be time to ask for help from one of our child sleep consultants.
 Or if your baby isn’t bouncing back within a few weeks and you feel like you need help, we can help answer all of your questions, develop a sleep plan with you and coach you through the process of healthy sleep.
 There is no shame in asking for help!
 Babies don’t come with an instruction manual!

 We hope this insight and tips are helpful for you in navigating this challenging time!
-If you need more help, please book a free 15-minute intro call with one of our certified sleep coaches so we can learn more and discuss working together.
+If you need more help, please book a free 15-minute intro call with one of our certified sleep coaches.
+We can learn more about your unique situation and discuss working together.
 Join our mailing list to receive our monthly Scoop newsletter!

 P.S.
 Want to stay connected?